The Cohen--Lyndon property in non-metric small-cancellation: Introduction

 \subsection{Acknowledgements}

-I am grateful to MurphyKate Montee for her careful reading of the proofs contained herein, which has led to the clarification of some inaccuracies in the first version of this text.
-I am also grateful to Henry Wilton for many suggestions, to Daniel Wise for pointing out a reference, and to Sami Douba for providing stylistic guidance.
+I am grateful to MurphyKate Montee, Nansen Petrosyan, and the anonymous referee for their careful reading of the proofs contained herein, which led to many improvements and clarifications.
+I am also grateful to Henry Wilton and Andrei Jaikin-Zapirain for their suggestions, to Daniel Wise for pointing out a reference, and to Sami Douba for providing stylistic guidance.